Blenheim Lane, Nottingham, NG6 8UR

 Meet the Team

-Gemma Robertson - Head of Provision & DSL
+Gemma Robertson - Head of Provision & Depty DSL

 Gemma has dedicated over 20 years to working with Nottinghamshire’s most vulnerable children and young people, providing care, support, and guidance to those who need it most.
 Her extensive experience includes supporting individuals with autism, ADHD, challenging behaviours, self-harm tendencies, and young people affected by Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE) and Not in Education, Employment, or Training (NEET) .